mechPenSketch/Jrpg_Fragment-Overworld-Dialogic/README.md

 ## About
 This asset contains an example of a typical overworld aspect of a JRPG.

 This variant utilizes Dialogic to handle in-game dialogs.
+Recommended to those who are using Dialogic in their game projects.

 ## Author
 * mechPenSketch